-We are in unique and scary times.
+We are in unique and uncharted times.
 As COVID-19 progresses, it is becoming increasingly evident that our society, our economy, and our systems will never be the same.

 With uncertainty all around, it is important that we support each other and work to ensure the world that emerges post COVID-19 is more just and equitable.
 To do that, we need women leading the coming global reset and feminist.com and What Will It Take Movements plan to do our part to help make that happen.
 We are publishing COVID Gendered, a digital newsletter and online platform dedicated to aggregating resources about how this crisis is affecting women and girls here in the US and around the world.